aaronsr/CDK_Dashboard/README.md

-# Welcome to your CDK JavaScript project!

-This is a blank project for JavaScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+# Deploy EC2 Cloudwatch dashboards using CDK

+This project will build a basic Cloudwatch dashboard, using CDK, for each EC2 instance in bin\cdk_dashboard.js.

 ## Useful commands